 Experience a taste of Italy, grown in the Pacific Northwest, featuring the 2016 Nebbiolo, 2016 Sangiovese, and 2016 Teroldego.

 This exciting version of our beloved Italian-style red blend includes Teroldego, Lagrein, Pinot Noir, Sangiovese and Nebbiolo.
 The wine is balanced and inviting, characterized by beautiful acid/tannin interplay.

 Sangiovese is the primary grape variety used in Chianti.
 We love working with this fruit sourced from a notable growing site in Washington to create our own interpretation of an Italian favorite.

-Rudy describes Montinore Estate’s Nebbiolo as “an Oregon wine that speaks Italian,” a nod to the roots we cultivate in Oregon and our family’s Italian roots.
+Rudy describes Montinore Estate’s Nebbiolo as “a Pacific Northwest wine that speaks Italian,” a nod to the roots we cultivate and our family’s Italian roots.

 This unique variety hails from the most northern part of Italy and is a distant relative of Pinot Noir, though they couldn’t be more different.
 Our rows of Lagrein are planted at the warmest spot of the vineyard.

 An intriguing array of fruit-driven aromas and an equally fruit-filled and zesty palate characterize this unusual northern Italian varietal.
 Grown on our estate, this is an approachable and interestingly delicious wine.